 Increased brown iris pigmentation has occurred when similar medications were instilled directly into the eye to treat elevated intraocular pressure/glaucoma.
 Although iris pigmentation was not reported in clinical studies with LATISSE®, patients should be advised about the potential for increased brown iris pigmentation which is likely to be permanent.

 You should always only use the FDA-approved sterile applicators to apply LATISSE® solution directly to the base of your upper eyelashes.
 The applicators have been specially designed and manufactured to meet FDA standards, and ensure that the correct dose of LATISSE® is applied.

 Why do the directions say to only apply LATISSE® solution to the base of the upper eyelashes?

 A clinical trial of LATISSE® was conducted on patients who applied the product to the base of their upper lashes only.
-Applied nightly, the transfer of LATISSE® solution from the upper to lower eyelid could occur naturally because the eyelids are closed and the eyelashes touch each other.
-Over application could increase the chance of experiencing side effects.
+Applied nightly, the transfer of LATISSE® solution from the upper to lower eyelid may possibly occur naturally because the eyelids are closed and the eyelashes touch each other.
+Over application may possibly increase the chance of experiencing side effects.
 To ensure safety and maximize effectiveness, please follow the directions provided.

 What should I do if I experience eye itching?

 Eye itching may possibly occur immediately after use, but should usually last only for a short period of time (one to two weeks during initial use).
 Eye itching alone is not an allergic reaction, and doesn’t mean that your eyes are being harmed.
 Consult your doctor if the itching persists or you notice other symptoms as well.